Refefer/quickfind/README.md

         unset _OFILE
     }

-to enable a new command, 'goto', for quickly cd-ing to a directory.
+to enable a new bash command, 'goto', for quickly cd-ing to a directory.

+Have a lot of files with similar names?
+Add the '-w' flag to allow multiple searchers.  '-w' splits queries by white space: a query for "hello world" would result in two filters:
+"hello" and "world", requiring a file to match both.
+This can be useful for specifying part of a filename and then the file extension.